exercism/v3/languages/scala/exercises/concept/operators/.docs/instructions.md

 // => Rectangle(3, 4)
 ```

-## 3. Create a multiply operator for rectangles
+## 3. Allow multiplying rectangles by a factor

-Implement a `*` method, which takes an Int parameter and returns an expanded rectangle, whose width and height are multiplied by the given parameter.
+Implement a `*` method, which takes an `Int` parameter and returns an expanded rectangle, whose width and height are multiplied by the given parameter.

 ![multiplication of a rectangle with a number](multiplication_rectangle_number.png)